lucimanluk/Project-Landing-Page-CSS/README.md

 Change six:

 -finished the bigger sign-up advert that was under the quote part.
+Also added the footer in HTML.

+Change seven:

+-finished the footer, thus completing the website page for now.